-- Digital Media Sport: Technology, Power & Culture in the Network Society (co-edited with David Rowe and set to be published by Routledge in New York in July 2013).
+- Digital Media Sport: Technology, Power & Culture in the Network Society (co-edited with David Rowe and published by Routledge, New York, 2013).

-- Environmental Conflict & the Media (co-edited with Libby Lester and set to be published by Peter Lang in New York in 2013.
-This collection was commissioned as part of the ‘Global Crises and the Media’ series of books).
+- Environmental Conflict & the Media (co-edited with Libby Lester and published by Peter Lang, New York, 2013)

 - Sociology, 3rd, 4th and 5th editions (Pearson Education).
 Brett is responsible for the materials on media and popular culture presented in this market-leading sociology textbook, which is written by a team of authors led by Robert Van Krieken.